Passkey vs. WebAuthn: What's the Difference?

 A passkey is a type of authentication method that allows users to access online services without using passwords.
 Passkeys use asymmetric public key cryptography.

 'Passkey' is a marketing term popularized by vendors like Google and Apple, and refers to Multi-Device FIDO Credentials implemented with the WebAuthn specification.
-After reading that mouthful, you understand why everyone calls them passkeys!
+After reading that mouthful, it's understandable that everyone calls them passkeys!

 In the second half of 2023, third-party password managers started supporting passkey syncing.
 This is great news for the consumer - your passkeys don't have to be vendor or browser locked (e.g. Google Password Manager with Chromium-based browsers, and iCloud Keychain with Safari).